 - Lovingkindness for a friend and a difficult person (who may also be yourself!) (script in Word format)

-- Noticing the Autopilot Response to Suffering.
-A meditation to help clients build more awareness of automatic reactions to difficult emotions/situations.
+- A meditation to do when feeling upset, to practice self-compassion: Bringing kindness and care to a troubling emotioneditation to help clients build more awareness of automatic reactions to difficult emotions/situations.

 - Lovingkindness meditation (10 minutes)

 - Compassionate Body Scan (24 minutes)